 In this blog post, we are going to work through an advanced but real-world analysis involving Power BI DAX functions.
+You may watch the full video of this tutorial at the bottom of this blog.

 The scenario in question is when you have products which change prices over time.